Choose another writer in this calendar:

 education ended when he was seventeen.

 A number of Cheever's early works were published in The New Republic, Collier's Story, and The Atlantic.
 In 1935 he began a lifelong assocation with the New Yorker.
-He married in 1941 Mary Winternitz, and published two years later his first book, The Way Some People Live, which depicted the life of Upper-Eastside and suburban residents or dealt with Cheever's own experiences as a recruit.
+He married in 1941 Mary Winternitz, an instructor of literature; they had three children.
+His first book, The Way Some People Live (1943), depicted the life of Upper-Eastside and suburban residents or dealt with Cheever's own experiences as a recruit.
 Originally the stories had appeared in magazines.
 During World War II Cheever had served four years as an infantry gunner and member of the Signal Corps.

 After the war Cheever worked as a teacher and wrote scripts